pldiiw/1arc/doc/chip-8.md

 ## Data registers

 The data registers are the primary utility for manipulating values.
-In Chip-8, you have 16 data register + 2 timer registers + 1 address-specific register:
+In Chip-8, you have 16 data registers + 2 timer registers + 1 address-specific register:

  * Data registers:
    * `V0` through `VE` - Eight bits general purpose registers.